heptarch/heptarch.github.io/hacker/intro.md

 to learn about the universe with a spirit of play and wonder.
 I take inspiration from hacker culture, not the digital intruders and electoral trolls that “hacker” suggests to the modern ear, but an older, nobler tradition growing out of places like MIT, Bell Labs, and the open-source software movement.
-In the words of open-source gnuru Richard Stallman:</p>
+In the words of open-source gnuru Richard Stallman:

 <div style="margin: 20px 0px">
 <span style="padding-left: 20px; display:block">